Sophia (Gnosticism): Manichaeism

 This light-maiden (parthenos tou phōtos) encounters us also among the Manichaeans as exciting the impure desires of the Daemons, and thereby setting free the light which has hitherto been held down by the power of darkness (Dispuiat.
 Archelai et Manetis, c.
 8, n.
 11; Theodoret., h. f.
 I. 26).
 On the other hand, the place of the Gnostic Sophia is among Manichaeans taken by the "Mother of Life" (mētēr tēs zōēs), and by the World-Soul (psychē hapantōn), which on occasions is distinguished from the Life-Mother, and is regarded as diffused through all living creatures, whose deliverance from the realm of darkness constitutes the whole of the world's history (Titus of Bostra, adv.
 Manich.
 I., 29, 36, ed.
 Lagarde, p.
 17 sqq.
 23; Alexander Lycopolites c.
 3; Epiphan.
 Haer.
 66, 24; Acta dispatat.
 Archelai et Manetis, c.
 7 sq. et passim).
 Their return to the world of light is described in the famous Canticum Amatorium (ap.
 Augustin. c.
 Faust, iv.
 5 sqq).

 Nag Hammadi texts

 In On the Origin of the World, Sophia is depicted as the ultimate destroyer of this material universe, Yaldabaoth and all his Heavens:

-Mythology

-Carl Jung linked the figure of Sophia to the highest archetype of the anima in depth psychology.
-The archetypal fall and recovery of Sophia is additionally linked (to a varying degree) to many different myths and stories (see damsel in distress).
-Among these are: